dryi02/122-Final-Project/README.md

 ## Overview

 This project provides a modular framework for developing tile matching games.
-The environment is designed to be extensible, allowing for the implementation of different game mechanics while reusing common components.
+The environment includes two different games: Bejeweled and SameGame, each with unique mechanics and gameplay styles.

 ## Features